-The Port is engaged in negotiations with the U.S. Environmental Protection Agency (EPA) regarding the Recycled Aluminum Metals Company (RAMCo) disposal site cleanup costs incurred by the USEPA in 2010 at the Port's Dallesport Industrial Park.
-In addition, the Port has contacted all known insurance companies with applicable policies.
-The financial impact of the cleanup to the Port is unknown pending EPA's evaluation of the Port's fiscal position and ability to pay claim and a determination of the obligations of the insurers involved.
+The Port is engaged in negotiations with the U.S. Environmental Protection Agency (EPA) regarding the Recycled Aluminum Metals Company (RAMCo) disposal site cleanup costs incurred by the EPA in 2010 at the Port's Dallesport Industrial Park.
+In the opinion of management, the applicable insurance polices are adequate to pay all known or pending claims.